carlfranklin/GrpcGenerator/README.md

 > :point_up: Make sure to save after adding package references

-Add all the generated files from the Client folder to the Client project.
+Copy all the generated files from the Client folder to the Client project.

 ![image-20230613120135222](images/image-20230613120135222.png)